HVC's Enduring and Resilient Community

 While we do know that there will be some necessary modifications here this summer (see below.)
 Here's what will remain deeply consistent: Camper and parent enthusiasm for what HVC offers!
 This independent, creative outdoor time is needed now more than ever.
-Children succeed and grow at HVC because they are away from home and out of their comfort zone, because they make new friends and find new role models, because they make independent choices, find their voices, take pride in their new community, and are recognized and known as their true selves in a new safe creative loving space.
-This is the gift you have given your children and it fills us with excitement about a meaningful future here.
+Children succeed and grow at HVC because they are safely exploring out of their comfort zone, because they make new friends and find new role models, because they make independent choices, find their voices, take pride in their new community, and are recognized and known as their true selves in a creative loving space.
+This is the gift you have given your children and it fills us with excitement about a meaningful future at HVC.

 Meg and Peter